Azure/azure-sdk/docs/dotnet/introduction.md

 ### The Service Client {#dotnet-client}

 Service clients are the main starting points for developers calling Azure services with the Azure SDK.
-Each client library should have at least one client in its main namespace, so that it's easily discoverable.
+Each client library should have at least one client in its main namespace, so it's easy to discover.
 The guidelines in this section describe patterns for the design of a service client.

 A service client should have the same shape as this code snippet: